khulnasoft-lab/design.khulnasoft.com/contents/usability/obfuscation.md

 ## When to use obfuscation

-- Use email obfuscation when handling user-submitted information that is not intended to be public.
+- Obfuscate [email addresses](#email-addresses) when handling user-submitted information that is not intended to be public.
 For example, on Service Desk issues accessed by users with Guest access.

 <todo>Add guidelines for other types of obfuscation</todo>